 For example, Google’s Smart Bidding application can take a while to generate useful insights if you’re using it for a new campaign.
 For target ROAS bidding, it needs a minimum of 15 conversions over 30 days to analyze, while for CPA bidding, it needs at least 30 conversions.

 This puts marketers in an awkward position.
 Do you experiment for the first month and potentially waste a lot of your valuable budget just seeing what works?
 Or do you play things really safe but never generate the data you would need to see if a more ambitious strategy could have paid off?

 If you use a sophisticated data science platform or data-science-as-a-service platform, you potentially solve this conundrum by introducing a third option: incorporating up-to-the-minute data from external sources.
 This adds more context to your internal data, allowing you to fill in the gaps, build stronger models, and get a clearer picture of how to bid without needing to learn from your own mistakes first.

-All of which leaves you with more time to focus on the things that machine learning can’t do: designing creative, engaging, innovative marketing ads and content your audience will love.
+All of which leaves you with more time to focus on the things that machine learning for advertising can’t do: designing creative, engaging, innovative marketing ads and content your audience will love.
 That’s what you bring to the table.
 Data science takes care of the mechanics — so marketers can focus on perfecting the human side of the equation.